Canada Digital Nomad Visa Requirements 2025: Best Steps

 a lake with mountains and trees in the background

-Canada offers many things to do.
+Canada offers many outdoor experiences.
 With the Pacific Ocean on one end and the Atlantic Ocean on the other, it has numerous national parks, lakes, and islands.

-There are also the vast and rugged Yukon and Northwest Territories and rich First Nation cultures to learn about.
+There are also the vast and rugged Yukon and Northwest Territories, as well as rich First Nation cultures to explore.
 Here is just a tiny sampling of things to do in Canada:

 1. Rocky Mountains: Explore the rugged wilderness teeming with lakes and wildlife.
-Whether trekking, camping, or going up a cable car, you are guaranteed spectacular scenery.
+Whether trekking, camping, or riding a cable car, you are guaranteed to experience spectacular scenery.
 Banff, Jasper, Canmore, and the Kananaskis Valley are popular destinations.

 2. Northern Lights: Witness the breathtaking natural phenomenon dance across the sky in Northern Canada.